PBIQueryous/DAX/README.md

  * Tabular Editor 2/3 Documentation,
  * ------------------------
  *
- * This script, when executed, will loop through the currently selected columns,
+ * This script, when executed, will loop through the currently selected COLUMNS,
  * creating one SUM measure for each column and also hiding the column itself.
  */